jamesplease/timeline-utils/README.md

 This is not quite true.
 The reason is that any visualization is drawn to a screen, which is itself a discrete series of pixels.

-A visualization, then, is a set of two discrete spaces that are laid on top of one another, and that do not necessarily line up beyond the initial frame/pixel.
+A visualization, then, is a set of two discrete spaces that are laid on top of one another.
+These two discrete spaces do not necessarily line up beyond the first frame/pixel.

-An emergent phenomenon from a system like this is _dead space_.
-Dead space arises from the constraint that the visual timeline should _never_ cut off of a frame.
-Every frame should be visualized.
+What this means is that there is no guarantee that the last frame in a video will line up with a pixel.
+In fact, most of the time it will not.
+A constraint of Timeline Utils is that every frame _must_ be rendered onscreen, always.
+It never cuts off a title short.

+As a consequence, most of the time only part of the last pixel of a timeline represents actual frames in the video.
+The rest of that last pixel is still rendered, but represents _dead space_: a value that is actually outside of the frame.

+The size of the dead space, represented by the variable `d`, always satisfies the inequality `0 <= d < 1`.

+It may seem silly to focus so much on a pixel value.
+But given that a single pixel can, at times, represent hundreds of frames, the dead space can add up to being several seconds of time.
+It is important to understand and be conscious of the impact of dead space on your visualization.

-## API Concepts
+## API Arguments

+Timeline Utils is a collection of functions that can be useful for working with visualizations.
+Many of the functions accept one or more of the same arguments.
+These arguments are described below:

 ### `timelineConfig`

 The timeline configuration are data points about the timeline.
-They are considered "config" as they are unrelated to the current position of the viewport.
-In other words, as the user zooms and pans the timeline, these values will not change.
+They are considered "config" due to the fact that they are unrelated to the current position of the viewport.
+In other words, as the user zooms and pans the timeline, these values remain constant.

 | Key                | Default Value | Description                                                   |
 | ------------------ | ------------- | ------------------------------------------------------------- |